kevin-keraudren/cell-segmentation/README.md

 -----

 Place your images into HECD1, ACTIN, DAPI subfolders in the folder input_images.
-Correspoinding images should have the same name.
+Corresponding images should have the same name.

 Modify parameters.R and double click on 'Run_segmentation.bat' to run the segmentation.
 Resulting segmentation should then appear in output_dir.
 Then